jjjchens235/kimball-dwh-notes/Chapter_03_Retail.md

 - criticalness
 - feasibility

+- In this scenario, management wants to understand customer purchases captured through POS system.
+- This data enables the user to analyze which products are selling in which stores on which days under what promotional conditions in which transactions

 #### Step 2: Declare the grain
 Generally you want to identify the lowest atomic grain for the following reasons: